AmrHMorsy/AmrHMorsy.github.io/_pages/about.md

 My name is Amr Morsy, and I am a graphics programmer.

-This website is a space where I showcase my graphics programming projects, including video games, animations, simulations, and game engines.
+This website is a space where I showcase my graphics programming projects, including games, animations, simulations, and game engines.

 I also share tutorials and explanations of advanced graphics programming concepts through my blog and YouTube channel, and offer personal insights, detailing my experiences and development journey.